0xUgochukwu/0xUgochukwu/README.md

 **Quick Summary**:

 - I'm currently studying at [Aptech Learning](https://www.aptechlearning.com/)
-- I’m currently learning AI & ML Engineering.
+- I’m a Backend Developer
 - I’m looking to help with open source projects & hackathons.
 - You can contact me by emailing 0xUgochukwu@gmail.com.